SMAC-Group/course_intro_statistics/slides/chapter4_bronchitis_how_good_model.md

 ---

-# k-folds Cross-validation
+# k-folds Cross-validation 😱

 Cross-validation is a model validation techniques for assessing how the results of a statistical analysis will generalize to an independent data set.
 Cross-validation is a resampling method that uses different portions of the data to test and train a model on different iterations.

 Steps in a procedure of k-folds cross validation procedure:

-- Shuffle the dataset randomly.
+1. Shuffle the dataset randomly.
-- Split the dataset into k groups
+2. Split the dataset into k groups (typically we consider 10 groups).
-- For each unique group:
+3. For each unique group:
-    - Take the group as a hold out or test data set
+    - Take the group as a hold out or test data set.
-    - Take the remaining groups as a training data set
+    - Take the remaining groups as a training data set.
-    - Fit the model on the training set and evaluate it on the test set
+    - Fit the model on the training set and evaluate it on the test set.
-    - Save the evaluation metric
+    - Save the evaluation metric.
-- Summarize the skill of the model using the sample of model evaluation scores
+4. Summarize the skill of the model using the sample of model evaluation scores.

 ---

-# k-folds Cross-validation
+# k-folds Cross-validation 😱

 <div style="text-align:center"><img src="cv_fold.png" alt=" " width="80%"></div>

 ---

-# Manual implementation of the Cross-Validation 😱
+# Manual implementation of Cross-Validation 😱

 We can easily reproduce a the procedure carried out with `cv.glm()` using a manual implementation of a 10 folds cross-validation procedure on the accuracy of predictions made with the model `mod2`.